glyfo/glyclt/README.md

 + All is a Account
 + Smart Program are Stateless
-+ Data & Program are separete
++ Data & Program are separate
 + System Program support Account creation
++ PDA is a Account wihtout PK signed
 + Token Program support Token creation. ( Funglble & No-Fungible support )

 ## Smart Contract Examples